-• Integrity and Accountability

-- pursue high ethical standards in all activities; - be willing to act and be accountable for decisions; - act in the best interests of plan members and beneficiaries, subject to the limitations of the Legislation; and - > exercise the care, skill and diligence of a prudent person in carrying out all duties.
+- Integrity and Accountability - pursue high ethical standards in all activities; - be willing to act and be accountable for decisions; - act in the best interests of plan members and beneficiaries, subject to the limitations of the Legislation; and - > exercise the care, skill and diligence of a prudent person in carrying out all duties. - Informed Judgment - acquire requisite knowledge of pension and benefit matters; - understand and question the assumptions upon which professional advice and strategic and operational plans are based; and - form independent judgments regarding advice or plans. - Financial Literacy - be financially literate; - understand actuarial advice and reports; and - > understand relevant terminology for the evaluation of the pension fund's performance. - Mature Confidence - value team performance over individual performance; - respect and be open to others; and - encourage honest discussion of difficult issues.

-• Informed Judgment

-- acquire requisite knowledge of pension and benefit matters; - understand and question the assumptions upon which professional advice and strategic and operational plans are based; and - form independent judgments regarding advice or plans.

-• Financial Literacy

-- be financially literate; - understand actuarial advice and reports; and - understand relevant terminology for the evaluation of the pension fund's performance.